-Executive function is the higher order operations that help us organize information and regulate our behaviour, including for children how to work with the information in their brains, focus their attention, filter out distractions, and quickly switch from one task to another.
+Executive function is the higher order of operations that helps us organize information and regulate our behaviour.
+For example, how children work with the information in their brains, focus their attention, filter out distractions, and quickly switch from one task to another.
 Doing these things well is a critical prerequisite for success in physical activity, as well as for success in school and later life.
-The main development period for executive function is between 18 months and six years of age and is developed in stable environments with the support of attentive caregivers.
+The main development period for executive function is between 18 months and six years of age, and is developed in stable environments with the support of attentive caregivers.

-A combination of facilitated and unstructured play are recommended for developing executive function.
-Active games-both facilitated play and unstructured free play (activities led and chosen by the child)-are excellent ways for children to develop executive function, and ultimately, self-control and behaviour regulation.
+A combination of facilitated and unstructured play is recommended for developing executive function.
+Active games-both facilitated play and unstructured free play (activities led and chosen by the child)-are excellent ways for children to develop executive function and, ultimately, self-control and behaviour regulation.